AstraZeneca/bone_challenge/approaches/subvisible/README.md

 from models import *
 result=make_prediction(path, cls_checkpoint_filepath, reg_checkpoints_dir)
 """
+parameters:
   path: Path to a directory containing .nii images
   cls_checkpoint_filepath: Path to the trained model for the classification
   reg_checkpoints_dir: Path to the trained regression models, this will be log_path (from the previous part) + 'checkpoints/'
+returns:
+a dataframe containing image names and their predicted growth plate index
 """